 Don’t use a generic 404 page.
 It makes your audience angry when they can’t access your content.
-The best webmasters create a customised 404 error page that is funny, witty and lighthearted.
+The best webmasters create a customized 404 error page that is funny, witty and lighthearted.

-It’s an inconvenience when they land on a 404 error page.
+It’s an inconvenience when a visitor lands on a 404 error page.
 It means there’s a problem with a page(s) on your site.
-Make it less frustrating with a customised 404 page.
+Make it less frustrating with a customized 404 page.

-A few tips to help you optimise your landing 404 pages include
+A few tips to help you optimize your landing 404 pages include

 - Include a search bar for users to find the information that brought them to your website.